avinashpandey404/Certified-Kubernetes-Administrator-CKA-/README.md

 # Certified-Kubernetes-Administrator-CKA-
-This is the GitHub repository to host all the notes, diagrams, assignments, and resources from the CKA course published on Linkedin
+This is the GitHub repository to host all the notes, diagrams, and resources from the CKA course published on Linkedin